leanprover/theorem_proving_in_lean4/inductive_types.md

       | constructorₙ : ... → Foo
 ```

+There are many variations on this syntax some of which we will cover below.

 The intuition is that each constructor specifies a way of building new
 objects of ``Foo``, possibly from previously constructed values.
 The
 type ``Foo`` consists of nothing more than the objects that are
 constructed in this way.
 The first character ``|`` in an inductive
 declaration is optional.
-We can also separate constructors using a
+You can also separate constructors using a
-comma instead of ``|``.
+parentheses as shown in `structure Color` below.

-We will see below that the arguments of the constructors can include
+You will see below that the arguments of the constructors can include
 objects of type ``Foo``, subject to a certain "positivity" constraint,
 which guarantees that elements of ``Foo`` are built from the bottom
 up.
 Roughly speaking, each ``...`` can be any arrow type constructed from
 ``Foo`` and previously defined types, in which ``Foo`` appears, if at
 all, only as the "target" of the dependent arrow type.

-We will provide a number of examples of inductive types.
-We will also
+A number of examples of inductive types are provided below.
+You will also
-consider slight generalizations of the scheme above, to mutually
+see some slight generalizations of the scheme above, including mutually
 defined inductive types, and so-called *inductive families*.

 As with the logical connectives, every inductive type comes with